-She wrote the breed’s standard and opened the Fatima cattery in order to breed more cats.
+She wrote the breed’s standard and opened the Fatima cattery to breed more cats.
 In the beginning, the breeders had a limited gene pool to work with.
 Thus, it was hard to maintain the desired body type and temperament.

 But the import of new cats in the 1980s and later in 1991 made things a lot easier.

 The Egyptian Mau Cat was recognized in 1968 by Cat Fanciers Federation.
 The Cat Fanciers Association followed in 1977.
 Today this breed is recognized by most cat associations.